sonjawilmsen/tacta/README.md

 # tacta

-Simpel contact manager
+Simpel contact

-Simple contact manager to learn the basics of Ruby.

-Learned how to use git, github, ruby, Sinatra and terminal (irb).
+This is a simple contact manager which I made during the first week of the Codaisseur program.
+With this I built my first complete Ruby program.
+I also learned how to use Sinatra while making this project.